Ivorforce/Monoteny/CONTRIBUTING.md

 Monoteny is in its early stages of development.
 Its design and implementation are highly exploratory, and features are expected to stop and start working regularly as the language is expanded.

 I do not recommend using the language in its current form.
-However, if you would like to make contributions, such as bug fixes or adding new features, please reach out to me before starting.
+If you want to get involved, discuss the language design or make contributions, please reach out to me.

 #### Socials